-Where you aware that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
-This is the reason why it’s essential to secure an energy-efficient HVAC system.
+Where you aware that more than one-half of your home’s energy costs are from your heating and cooling?
+This is why it’s critical to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at turning natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, the Biden Administration devised new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save customers money and encourage sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save money and encourage sustainability.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Currently, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
-Find out how these furnaces can help you save on energy bills now.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are now available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces